-This chicken dish is full of piquant (pleasantly appetizing) flavor.
+This chicken tapenade is full of piquant (pleasantly appetizing) flavor.
 Did you say the word “piquant” in a Thurston Howell III accent like I did?
 I just couldn’t help myself.
 For those of you who were not children of the ’70’s, that was a “Gilligan’s Island” reference!
 Anyhoo…

-Like many of my favorite recipes, this one starts with bacon.
-Then, the chicken breasts are seared and browned in the pan.
+Like many of my favorite recipes, this one starts with cooking bacon.
+Then, boneless-skinless chicken breasts are seared and browned in the pan.
 Next, a quick-and-dirty pan sauce is made with more of my favorite things like shallots, lemon juice, white wine, capers, and cream.
 This chunky sauce is poured over the chicken and you’re good to go with restaurant quality flavor.

 - 1 1/4 pounds boneless-skinless chicken breasts